 The gift that keeps on giving…

 The holidays can be stressful enough, without worrying about your finances.
 So start planning for your better future, right now.
-By implementing these Black Friday spending tips, RISE can help you stress less.
-And throughout the holiday season.
+Implementing these Black Friday tips can help you stress less- throughout the holiday season.

 Happy shopping!
 And Happy holidays to all!